aadeshupadhyay/aadesh.github.io/index.md

 My research focuses on cybersecurity.
 Exploring ML and AI techniques for phishing detection, automated attack and defense strategies, malware detection, and autonomous vehicle security.

 ## some things I believe
- 1.**the best analysis starts with better questions**
- * the framing defines the finding
- * creativity in querying > brute force modeling
- * data can’t speak — interpretation is the voice

- 2.**intuition and rigor are allies, not opposites**
- * statistics is the skeleton, intuition is the soul
- * outliers aren’t noise — they’re often signals
- * lived experience and domain knowledge guide the best hypotheses
+ * **the best analysis starts with better questions** *Great analysis isn’t about throwing models at data.
+It’s about asking the right questions first.
+The way a problem is framed often determines the insight it reveals.
+Creative, thoughtful querying beats brute-force computation every time.*

+ * **intuition and rigor are allies, not opposites** *While statistics provide structure, intuition adds depth and direction.
+Outliers can hold hidden truth, and experience often guides where to look.
+True insight comes from balancing evidence with informed instinct.*

- 3.**AI is a tool, not a magic trick**
+ * **AI is a tool, not a magic trick**
- * the best ML models are boring, not magical
- * LLMs don’t think, but they can help you think faster
- * real impact = relevance × reliability
+   *The best AI models are practical, explainable, and grounded in reality,not mysterious black boxes.Tools like LLMs enhance human thinking but don’t replace it.*

- 4.**execution is the differentiator**
+ * **execution is the differentiator**
-  * ideas are cheap, production is hard
-  * reproducibility isn’t optional — it’s respect
-  * “done” is better than “still tuning hyperparameters”
+   *Ideas alone don’t move the needle:  consistent, quality delivery does.
+Done is better than perfect.*